ans-group/docs.ukfast.co.uk/source/security/ddos/safedns-setup.md

 **Seting up Records**

-Alternativly, navigate to the main DDoSX<sup>®</sup> page on via the navigrtion bar on the left, click on the domain you want to configure, and then and click `Configure` tab.
+Alternatively, navigate to the main DDoSX<sup>®</sup> page on via the navigrtion bar on the left, click on the domain you want to configure, and then and click `Configure` tab.

 First, use the `Add Record` button to configure your root and subdomains' origin IP addess.
 This will be the IP address that the request is forwarded to after being routed through DoSX<sup>®</sup>.
 This is usually you web server or load balancer's external IP address.